Qizbech Tughuzhuqo: Military service

-On January 23, 1825, Kizbech gathered a 2,000-strong army and crossed the frozen Kuban River to avenge the Russian attacks on Circassian villages in 1824.
-Kizbech attacked two Cossack units there and shortly afterwards, General Vlasov and reinforcements from the surrounding positions joined the battle, and intense fighting lasting 6 hours took place.
+On January 23, 1825, Qizbech gathered a 2,000-strong army and crossed the frozen Kuban River to avenge the Russian attacks on Circassian villages in 1824.
+Qizbech attacked two Cossack units there and shortly afterwards, General Vlasov and reinforcements from the surrounding positions joined the battle, and intense fighting lasting 6 hours took place.

-In 1830, Kizbech attacked Yelizavetinskaya settlement and destroyed it.
-In July, Kizbech and his brother Batcheriy gathered 2,500 cavalry and 1,500 infantry and fought for days near Mount Satruk against General Bezkrovni’s Cossacks, who were attempting to build a fortress near the Shebsh River.
+In 1830, Qizbech attacked Yelizavetinskaya settlement and destroyed it.
+In July, Qizbech and his brother Batcheriy gathered 2,500 cavalry and 1,500 infantry and fought for days near Mount Satruk against General Bezkrovni's Cossacks, who were attempting to build a fortress near the Shebsh River.
 Since the fortress in Satruk was built in a strategically important place on the border of Abzakh and Shapsug, it was frequently attacked by these tribes including the Ubykhs and Natukhajs even during its construction phase.
-In 1831, Kizbech and his Shapsug unit continued to launch constant attacks on and harass the fortress.
-On August 14, Kizbech captured the strategic passage roading to Alexeyevskoye Fortress with 3,000 warriors.
+In 1831, Qizbech and his Shapsug unit continued to launch constant attacks on and harass the fortress.
+On August 14, Qizbech captured the strategic passage roading to Alexeyevskoye Fortress with 3,000 warriors.
 In September, he attacked Yelizavetinskaya Fortress.
-On December 1, Kizbech sent several Circassian units across the Kuban to distract the Russian forces, while he himself attacked the Marinska stanitsa with 500 cavalry and 700 infantry.
+On December 1, Qizbech sent several Circassian units across the Kuban to distract the Russian forces, while he himself attacked the Marinska stanitsa with 500 cavalry and 700 infantry.

-According to Circassian oral sources, the commander of the fortress at Satruk assigned three collaborator Circassians to assassinate Kizbech.
+According to Circassian oral sources, the commander of the fortress at Satruk assigned three collaborator Circassians to assassinate Qizbech.
 The assassination attempt failed; one of the assassins was killed in the clash, another was captured, and the last one managed to escape.